mark-hobbs/mark-hobbs.github.io/_posts/2024-12-06-emergent-and-intentional-design.md

 ---
 layout: post
 author: Mark Hobbs
+title: Emergent vs. intentional design
 ---

-# Emergent vs. intentional design

 The difference between emergent and intentional design is clearly demonstrated by comparing the Amazon e-commerce platform to the Boeing 747.
 Amazon’s platform embodies emergent design, evolving organically through iterative development based on user behaviour, data analytics, and market feedback.
 Features such as one-click ordering, recommendation algorithms, and AWS cloud services emerged over time, shaped by dynamic demands rather than a rigid master plan.
 Conversely, the Boeing 747 exemplifies intentional design, where every element was meticulously planned to achieve precise performance, safety and regulatory objectives.
 This deliberate, top-down approach ensured that the aircraft met predefined performance standards and regulatory requirements, leaving little room for unplanned evolution.
 Together, these examples underscore the fundamental differences between emergent (adaptive) and intentional (premeditated) design philosophies.